 Norway's participation in the NATO operation in Afghanistan and three Norwegian newspapers' publication of the Prophet Muhammad cartoons in 2005–06 has made Norway a symbolical target for jihadist militants.
 The primary risk stems from firearm attacks by self-radicalised individuals, including dozens of potential returnees who have fought with jihadists in Syria and Iraq, against soft targets similar to those seen in Belgium, Denmark, and France in 2014–15.
 Terrorist attacks by far-right extremists are unlikely, despite the July 2011 IED and firearm attacks by an individual attacker against a government building and a Labour Party youth camp, and the attempted attack on a mosque in 2019.

 Norway is unlikely to become involved in an interstate conflict affecting its territory.
-Its membership in NATO and shared border with Russia in the north will make it vulnerable in the unlikely event of a NATO-Russia conflict, but this is unlikely to occur despite the deterioration of relations between Western Europe and Russia.
+The country's membership in NATO and shared border with Russia in the north will make it vulnerable in the unlikely event of a NATO-Russia conflict, but this is unlikely to occur despite the deterioration of relations between Western Europe and Russia.
 Any conflict within Norwegian-controlled areas would likely be offshore in the high north and as part of a potential (but unlikely) NATO-Russia conflict in the Arctic.